Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Exercise.
 Despite their athletic ability, Greyhounds enjoy lying around most of the day.
 They have low exercise needs once they get past puppyhood.

-Because of health factors, accident and illness insurance may offer the best coverage for your Greyhound’s needs.
-With this policy, your pet can get protection for both accidental injuries as well as hereditary or random illnesses.
+Because of health factors, accident and illness insurance may offer the best coverage for your Greyhound to give you protection for both accidental injuries as well as hereditary or random illnesses.

 How much does pet insurance cost for a Greyhound?